True Regard

 What this work is

-True Regard convenes the work of approximately twenty-eight scholars across cluster B clinical work, evolutionary anthropology, primatology, neuroscience, philosophy, Reconstruction history, dark-money infrastructure and the post-1971 American legal pipeline.
+True Regard convenes the work of approximately twenty-eight scholars across clinical personality research, evolutionary anthropology, primatology, neuroscience, philosophy, Reconstruction history, dark-money infrastructure and the post-1971 American legal pipeline.
 Each saw something.
 None saw what they all see together.
 The integration is the picture that comes from reading them in one room.

 The work's purpose is service.
 If the books have impact, what they will have done is operationalise other people's work.
 Given it greater effect by connecting it.
 Put it to good service.